xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/building-your-app/digest.md

 ## Preview Your Build

-After building, preview the production build locally with `vite preview` (or `npm run preview`).
-This runs in Node and doesn't perfectly reproduce your deployed app — adapter-specific features like the `platform` object don't apply to previews.
+Run `vite preview` to test the production build locally in Node.
+Note that this doesn't perfectly reproduce your deployed app since adapter-specific adjustments like the `platform` object don't apply to previews.